minvws/nl-covid19-coronacheck-website/_questions-in-app/en/1-4-hoe-lang-is-mijn-coronabewijs-geldig-en-kan-ik-m-meerdere-keren-gebruiken.md

 A Dutch vaccination certificate is valid from 14 days after the second vaccination.
 Vaccinations with Janssen become valid from 28 days after vaccination.
 A full vaccination certificate is valid for 270 days.
 Once you've received a new (booster)vaccination, you can add it yourself by logging in again with DigiD.
 A decision about the validity of booster vaccinations has not been made yet.

 For children up to 18 years old, a full vaccination certificate is valid indefinitely.
-This does not require a booster injection.
+This does not require a booster vaccination.

 Do you have a paper certificate?
 A paper certificate is valid for a maximum of 90 days.
 You can print a new certificate after via [coronacheck.nl/en/print](/en/print) (as long as your vaccination or recovery is still valid).